shreni123/docs-csm/upgrade/network/chn_enable.md

 ## Process overview and warnings

 **IMPORTANT** This procedure is quite involved and the complexities should be completely understood before beginning.
-The procedure may be run as part of a system upgrade, or at any time after the CSM 1.3 system upgrade - out-of-band with the upgrade itself.
+The procedure is designed to be run after a CSM 1.3 upgrade.
+With careful preparation this could be run as part of the CSM 1.3 upgrade.

 The primary objective of this procedure is to move user traffic (users running jobs) from a `CAN` network running over the CSM management network, to a `CHN` network over the Slingshot high speed network, while *minimizing* downtime and outages.